StefanBossbaly/yocto-raspberry-distro/README.md

 ```

 Once that script is run, you bash shell should now have everything it needs to start Bitbaking.

+## Building

+To build an image simply run the `bitbake` command.
+Currently there are two images in the `meta-application` layer:
+* `transit-board-dev-image`: Image that contains application and debug tools like gdb, objdump, and allows paswordless ssh
+root access to the device.
+* `transit-board-prod-image`: Image that contains application and necessary dependencies.

 ## Emulator